KatieAlleena/hangman/README.md

 2. I wanted to make the game tell me if I guessed the same letter I had guessed already ... but I confused myself, broke my game, and decided to leave that out.

 3. I would have rather had the game remind me to use letters if I input a symbol or a word or a number, but it just continues on.
 Since it's not broken, I'm deciding to leave it as is.

+4. Answer lines aren't centered with the rest of the game text.
+It's weird.
+Sorry.

 //